Akash8292/Piano_Music_Generator/README.md

 ## Detailed

-This repository proposes a deep learning model which generates realistic piano music without human interaction from a latent vector of size 14 using General Adversarial Network (GAN).
-The `midi2img.ipynb` convertes midi files to image, this image is the pitch vs time distribution of that midi file in the `png` format.
-The `midi2image.ipynb` takes 300 notes of midi and generates distribution accordingly, the number of notes can be changed as per convience.
-These `png` images is the training dataset for model.
-The model generates `png` image and this image is converted to `midi` using image2midi.
+This repository presents a deep learning model that produces lifelike piano music autonomously from a 14-dimensional latent vector using General Adversarial Network (GAN).
+The `midi2img.ipynb` file converts midi files into images, where each image represents the pitch versus time distribution of the midi file in `png` format.
+The `midi2image.ipynb` processes 300 notes from the midi, producing the corresponding distribution; the quantity of notes can be adjusted as needed.
+These `png` images form the training dataset for the model.
+The model generates a `png` image, which is then transformed into `midi` using image2midi.

-The `midi2image.ipynb` and `image2midi.ipynb` files are taken from <a href="https://github.com/mathigatti/midi2img">midi2image</a> repository.
+The `midi2image.ipynb` and `image2midi.ipynb` files are sourced from the <a href="https://github.com/mathigatti/midi2img">midi2image</a> repository.

-This images are fed to proposed model.
-The generator learn the distribution and generates the fake distribution, on the other hand discriminator discriminates between real (actual) and fake (generated) distribution.
-The training is stopped when if the discriminator classifies each distribution with probabiility 0.5 (approximatly after 3000 iterations).
-At this point the generator perfectly learns the distribution and can generate new identical distribution.
+These images are utilized in training the proposed model.
+The generator learns and replicates the distribution, while the discriminator distinguishes between the actual (real) and generated (fake) distributions.
+Training concludes once the discriminator can classify each distribution with approximately 0.5 probability, typically after 3000 iterations.
+At this stage, the generator has effectively learned the distribution and can produce identical new distributions.

-The GAN has two models, generator and discriminator.
-The generator has 3 Convolutional layers, 3 Upsampling layers and one dense layer with leaky ReLU activation.
-The generator takes input as latent vector of size 14, then generates the images of size 106x300x1.
-The discriminator discriminator between real and fake distributions, it has 5 Convolutional layers and one dense layer with Leaky ReLU and sigmoid activation.
-The discriminator takes input images of size 106x300x1 and classifies it as real or fake.
+The GAN consists of two models: the generator and the discriminator.
+The generator comprises 3 Convolutional layers, 3 Upsampling layers, and one dense layer with leaky ReLU activation.
+Taking a 14-dimensional latent vector as input, the generator generates images sized at 106x300x1.
+The discriminator, responsible for discerning real from fake distributions, consists of 5 Convolutional layers and one dense layer with Leaky ReLU and sigmoid activation.
+It assesses input images of size 106x300x1 to classify them as real or fake.

 # Highlights